-College of Nursing Building opens on Health Sciences Campus

-Informatics

-Program

-created

-1913

-First diplomas offered (through collaboration with the Salt Lake County Hospital and LDS Hospital)

-1941

-Department of Nursing Education was created within the University of Utah School of Education Nurse-midwifery program founded

-1977 F

-PhD Program established

-1974

-Nurse Practitioner Program started

-1972

-Gerontology Center established

-Who We Are

-Bhagawat Acho

-Born in Bhutan and raised in a refugee camp in Nepal for 18 years, 34-year-old Bhagawat and his family eventually emigrated to the United States in 2008.
-He worked for five years as a janitor and then as a nursing aide while studying to become a registered nurse at Salt Lake Community College, before eventually enrolling in the college's RN to BS program.
-Last year, Bhagawat

-received Moran Eye Center's international scholarship and travelled to Tanzania with the center's humanitarian mission.
+Born in Bhutan and raised in a refugee camp in Nepal for 18 years, 34-year-old Acharya and his family eventually emigrated to the United States in 2008.
+He worked for five years as a janitor and then as a nursing aide while studying to become a registered nurse at Salt Lake Community College, before eventually enrolling in the College's RN-to-BS Program.
+Last year, Bhagawat received Moran Eye Center's international scholarship and travelled to Tanzania with the center's humanitarian mission.
 "I always wished I could do something to mitigate the situation of the people in my refugee camp," he says.
 "All of my experiences impacted me and inspired me to go into the medical field and help the needy.
 As a nurse practitioner, I will be able to make a bigger impact on the wellbeing of individuals and their communities."

-Bhagawat Acharya, RN Class of 2018 Hometown: Salt Lake City, Utah

-Enrolled in DNP program, Fall 2019

-With a winding path through theater, work as a TV camera operator and certification as a welder, 49-year-old Melissa found nursing (or it found her) when she cared for her husband Craig, who died in 2010 after being diagnosed with a brain tumor two years earlier.
+Bhagawat Acharya, RN Class of 2018 Hometown: Salt Lake City, Utah Enrolled in DNP program, Fall 2019 With a winding path through theater, work as a TV camera operator and certification as a welder, 49-year-old Alm found nursing (or it found her) when she cared for her husband Craig, who died in 2010 after being diagnosed with a brain tumor two years earlier.
 The holistic approach of nursing stuck with her, she says.
 "Craig was always a person to them, first and foremost.
-He was never just a collection of symptoms, or a disease to be battled, or something to be fixed," Alm says.
+He was never just a collection of symptoms, or a disease to be battled, or something to be fixed."
+Alm says.
 "I think Craig would be proud of the new direction my path has taken," she adds.
 "I believe that he would be happy that I am choosing to come alongside people with mental illness, who also struggle to be understood and must often learn to live and cope with their health problems, instead of battling against them."

-Melissa Alm, RN Class of 2015 Hometown: Salt Lake City, Utah Doctor of Nursing Practice in Psychiatric and Behavioral Health Student, former University of Utah Health Emergency Department nurse wanted to a nurse.
-She most intere year, first w for a few ye Louisiana, where experies women's results.
+Melissa Alm, RN Class of 2015 Hometown: Salt Lake City, Utah Doctor of Nursing Practice in Psychiatric/Mental Health Student

 When Annette Cumming was growing up, there were three choices for women who wanted to go to college: teacher, secretary and nurse.
 She picked the one she thought would be most interesting.
-Cumming, who turns 73 this year, first worked at University Hospital in the ICU for a few years before marrying and moving to Louisiana, where she worked in several hospitals.
+Cumming, 72, first worked at University Hospital in the ICU for a few years before marrying and moving to Louisiana, where she worked in several hospitals.
 Her experience as a nurse inspired her passion for women's reproductive health care and choice.
-Class of 1968 Hometown: Salt Lake City, Utah; Jackson, Wyoming; Palm Springs, California Retired Nurse; Business Executive, Leucadia National Corp.; and Planned Parenthood Federation of America National Board member "My whole interest in the beginning was to prevent teen pregnancy and the practice of forcing teen girls to marry.
+Annette Cumming, RN, MBAClass of 1968 Hometown: Salt Lake City, Utah; Jackson, Wyoming; Palm Springs, California Retired Nurse; Business Executive, Leucadia National Corp.; and Planned Parenthood Federation of America National Board member "My whole interest in the beginning was to prevent teen pregnancy and the practice of forcing teen girls to marry.
 It just seemed so sad-a terrible way to start out," Cumming says.
 "Now, it has only gotten more complicated with the legal and education issues.
 I find it fascinating."
 In 1978, she married businessman Ian Cumming.
 Together, they donated \$5 million in 2010 to help with the renovation of the College of Nursing Building.
 And Cumming has established a presidential endowed chair in Women's and Reproductive Health.